 There are two main types of challenges that organizations and individuals face: technical and adaptive.
 Each requires a different approach.

 - Technical challenges are those challenges where existing knowledge can be applied to bridge the gap between the current reality and where you aspire to be.
-With technical challenges, people can draw on existing knowledge and experience to solve the problems.1 For example, perhaps your organization is preparing to move locations or install a new computer system.
+With technical challenges, people can draw on existing knowledge and experience to solve problems.¹ For example, perhaps your organization is preparing to move locations or install a new computer system.
 If you’ve gone through similar changes before, you can look back at the processes and steps taken, what did and didn’t work, what vendors you used, etc., and then start the fairly predictable change process.
 Or let’s say you need to replace an appliance in your home.
-If you’ve done this before, you can take the same steps to research brands and stores and figure out what will work the best to meet your needs and budget.
+If you’ve done this before, you can take the same steps to research brands and stores and figure out what will work best to meet your needs and budget.

 - Adaptive challenges, on the other hand, are more complex.
 With these types of challenges, the gap between the current state and the state you aspire to be cannot be closed using existing approaches; it can only be closed by people reframing how they think and operate.
-Adaptive work is hard because it challenges our deeply held beliefs, and the values that made us successful in the past may become less relevant.
-1 Adaptive work involves experiencing loss in letting go of certain elements of the past — loss of a way of doing things, loss of loyalty to the way things have always been done, loss of feelings of competence, loss of authority and reporting relationships, and more.2
+Adaptive work is hard because it challenges our deeply held beliefs, and the values that made us successful in the past may become less relevant.¹ Adaptive work involves experiencing loss in letting go of certain elements of the past — loss of a way of doing things, loss of loyalty to the way things have always been done, loss of feelings of competence, loss of authority and reporting relationships, and more.²

 The reality is that, when it comes to individual and organizational change, the majority of challenges we face requires adaptive work.
-However, in our quick-fix society, we keep trying to apply technical solutions to adaptive challenges; it’s the wrong approach — like using an auto mechanic when you need an electrician.
+However, in our quick-fix society, we keep trying to apply technical solutions to what are actually adaptive challenges; it’s the wrong approach — like using an auto mechanic when you need an electrician.
 Here are just a few examples of our stuckness in looking to technical solutions to solve adaptive challenges:

 - We reduce weight loss down to the technical aspects of calories in vs. calories out (with epic failure rates and long-term unintended consequences) rather than addressing the complexities of thinking, how people view and value themselves, their relationship with food and movement, stress and more (which are all adaptive challenges).
 Most people know what they need to do to lose weight.
 The weight itself isn’t the issue; it’s much more complex than that — which is why 95% of people fail to sustain weight loss after programs end.